Toshiba flags ‘billions of dollars’ loss on U.S. nuclear acquisition

 The Japanese group said cost overruns at U.S. power projects handled by a nuclear construction business newly acquired from Chicago Bridge & Iron (CB&I) would be much greater than initially expected, potentially requiring a huge writedown.

-Big losses would be another slap in the face for a sprawling conglomerate hoping to recover from a $1.3-billion accounting scandal as well as a writedown of more than $2-billion for its nuclear business in the last financial year.
-Tom O’Sullivan, a former investment banker and founder of energy consultancy Mathyos Japan, noted the acquisition coincided with the finalizing of a record fine by Japanese regulators for accounting irregularities at Toshiba.
+Such a hit would be another slap in the face for a sprawling conglomerate hoping to recover from a $1.3-billion accounting scandal as well as a writedown of more than $2-billion for its nuclear business in the last financial year.

-“This indicates that corporate governance controls at one of Japan’s largest and most consequential companies may have been extremely weak,” he said, adding the developments may further undermine confidence in Toshiba and significantly weaken its international nuclear credentials.
+“This will come as an additional shock to Toshiba’s institutional investors that may further undermine confidence in company management as well as significantly weakening its international nuclear credentials,” said Tom O’Sullivan, founder of energy consultancy Mathyos Japan.

+O’Sullivan noted the acquisition in December 2015 coincided with the finalizing of a record fine by Japanese regulators for accounting irregularities at Toshiba, indicating that corporate governance controls were extremely weak.

 Clashing over who should shoulder potential liabilities related to cost overruns and over calculations for working capital for the unit, CB&I sued Toshiba’s Westinghouse division after Westinghouse said it was owed more than $2-billion.

-Shares in Toshiba, which remains on the Tokyo bourse’s watchlist due to concerns about the firms’ internal controls, finished 12 per cent lower after the company flagged the announcement earlier in the day.
+Shares in Toshiba, which remains on the Tokyo bourse’s watchlist due to concerns about the firms’ internal controls, finished 12 per cent lower, giving it a market value of around $14.2-billion.
+The charges were flagged earlier in the day.

-Toshiba, led by new CEO Satoshi Tsunakawa, has positioned its nuclear and semiconductors businesses as key pillars of growth while seeking to scale down less profitable consumer electronics units such as personal computers and TVs.

 Masahiko Ishino, an analyst at Tokai Tokyo Research Center, said the focus may soon shift to whether Toshiba will divest some of its businesses if the latest loss wipes out its shareholders’ equity.